wp-plugins/sexybookmarks/trunk/readme.txt

 * 2.4.1 Small CSS fix for anyone having CSS generated content placed in the menu by their theme's stylesheet.
 Fixed validation error for PFBuzz link.
 Also fixed italian accent characters not being encoded properly.
 * 2.4.2 Fixed typo with one of the URL shortening services.
 Also fixed the subscribe to comments feed error I created.
 * 2.4.3 Replaced the deceased Yahoo!
 MyWeb with Yahoo!
 Buzz and a few custom features for that particular service.
 Fixed error with images not showing up for Tipd, Tumblr, and PFBuzz in v2.4.2
 * 2.4.4 Added a permalink structure check so that ALL subscribe to comments links will work no matter how your permalinks are configured.
 Also fixed my css goof for people who's theme was applying a background color rather than the desired image.
+Lastly, I've added the ability to host your own short URLs by using the [Twitter Friendly Links Plugin](http://wordpress.org/extend/plugins/twitter-friendly-links/) Oh, and you can now choose to place the menu on your site anywhere **once** and it will work throughout the entire site rather than having it printed on every page/article.
+* 2.5 Added new "smart options" in the admin area (dependent options).
+Added new background image "Share the wealth!", also updated the "Sharing is sexy!" and "Sharing is caring!" image(s).